 Binding/Non-Binding Estimate: This is what is provided before the move as an estimate of how much the move will cost.
 The full charge amount will be given after the move is complete.

-- Binding: The mover quotes a flat price based on a given inventory.
+- Binding: The mover estimates a flat price based on a given inventory.
 No matter how long the job takes, the flat price is always paid.
-It is given only when an onsite estimate is performed.
+It is given only when an onsite quote is performed.

 - Non-Binding: These estimates are based on the movers’ previous experience of jobs like yours.
 As the name suggests, these estimates are subject to change.

 Carrier: The mover or company you are working with.

 - Payment is required at time of delivery (before the move).

 - Some movers take cash, cashier’s checks, or money orders.